richpaulyim/homework5-611-richard-yim/README.md

 The response to homework questions can be found in `homework5_611_clustering_Richard_Yim.html`.
 Pleaes download the html file and open in a web browser to render the responses and results.

+(A Dockerfile is included for which this project will successfully build.)

 ## Project Structure

 ```